longhongc/RaspberryPi-Pico-Example/bluetooth/README.md

 ```
 - Pico uses uart0 as the default uart.
 - The STATE and EN pin is not important in this example.
-- Uart requires spcifying the baudrate to establish connection.
-The default baudrate of hc-05 is 9600.
-If you want to change the baudrate, you will have to use the AT-command.

 ## Demo
 ![bt_demo2](https://user-images.githubusercontent.com/28807825/108593687-29f08900-73b0-11eb-8a2c-730d0ccf72d2.jpg)